A higher arithmetic on the ordinals: Synthesis

-The recursion in this definition is somewhat intricate.
-Nonetheless, it can be shown that these operations are in fact well defined, though we omit the proof here.
+\begin{remark} There is an edge case where Definition~\ref{def:fold} does not provide a value for $\op\alpha\beta_n$, namely, when $n \geq 3$, $\alpha = 0$, and $\beta \geq \omega$.
+This is because, for $n \geq 3$, $\op0\beta_n$ alternates between 1 and 0 as $\beta < \omega$ increases, so that the resulting $\omega$-sequence does not have a limit.
+In order to obtain a total operation, we find that setting $\op0\beta_n = 0$ for all additive principal $\beta > 1$ gives the most natural continuation of the course-of-values of $\op0-_n$ for $n \geq 3$; this amounts to amending Definition~\ref{def:fold} by taking limit infima instead of limits. \end{remark}

 Within this sequence, we now locate the hyperoperations of Section 2 and the usual ordinal arithmetic of Section 3, showing that it provides, at least on the surface, a common generalization of the two systems.

-Firstly, focusing on the finite ordinals, we establish a correspondence between the hyperoperations $[-,-]_i$ and the above $\langle-,-\rangle_i$.
-Once again, we recall that $\N\subseteq\ord$.
+Firstly, focusing on the finite ordinals, we establish a correspondence between the hyperoperations $[-,-]_n$ and the above $\op--_n$.

-\begin{theorem} For all $n\in\N^+$, $a, b \in \N$, we have $\langle a, b \rangle_n = [a, b]_n$. \end{theorem}
+\begin{theorem} For all $n\in\omega$, $a, b \in \omega$, we have $\langle a, b \rangle_n = [a, b]_n$. \end{theorem}